-Put it simply, a knowledge base serves as a source of self-serve customer service.
-So, if you’re struggling to keep up with reactive customer service, or if you simply want to make a greater customer experience, it’s time to look into creating a knowledge base.
+Put it; a knowledge base serves as a source of self-serve customer service.
+So, if you’re struggling to keep up with reactive customer service, or if you want to make a more significant customer experience, it’s time to look into creating a knowledge base.
 Not only it helps customers to find answers on their own, but also seems like a great money and time saver of your business.

 What Can Knowledge Base Offer to Your Business?

 You will find a knowledge base as one of the easiest, cheapest tools for improving your customer service.
 Hence, it’s the ideal way to handle high-volume, simple interactions.
 And it’s available whole time, 24/7.

 Let’s see what its other benefits are:

 - Improves productivity

 Consider how much time your employees spend searching for information they need in cluttered inboxes, unorganized repositories, etc.?
 A knowledge base centralizes all the knowledge and makes it accessible and searchable.
 No more scrolling months back in your inbox for a single document.
 Therefore, your workers will spend more time on more critical tasks and won’t lose time searching for files.